zzzprojects/learn-orm/tutorials/ef-core-providers/azure-cosmos-db.md

 }
 ```

-If you run the application, you will see that authors and books are successfully inserted into the database and also printed on the console.
+If you run the application, you will see that authors and books are successfully inserted into the database and printed on the console.

 ```csharp
 Carson Alexander